cea-hpc/modules/doc/source/design/hide-or-forbid-modulefile.rst

     - Message content is set along forbidden module specification

         - Message recorded for matching module specification will be printed
-        - Message recorded on other matching specification will be ignored, only message from retained matching specificaton is printed
+        - Message recorded on other matching specification will be ignored, only message from retained matching specification is printed
         - Firstly evaluated ``module-forbid`` command that matches module specification is retained with its message property

 - a module matching a ``module-forbid`` statement whose ``--after`` limit is close is considered *nearly forbidden*